-Does the camera display the maximum burst?
+- Does the camera display the maximum burst?
 The maximum burst is displayed in the viewfinder's right side.
-Since it is only a single-digit indicator $\mathbf{0} - \mathbf{9}$, any number higher than 8 will be displayed only as " $\mathbf{9}$ ".
+Since it is only a single-digit indicator 0 9, any number higher than 8 will be displayed only as "9".
+Note that this number will also be displayed - it is only a single-digit indicator 0 9, any number higher than 8 will be displayed only as "9".
 Note that this number will also be displayed even when no card is installed in the camera.
-Be careful not to shoot without a card in the camera.
+Be careful not to shoot without a card in the camera. - When should I use AM?
+AW images must be processed on a computer.
+For details, see AW and AW AL on the next page.